Solutions

 Dopamine Imbalance

-Reduced dopamine levels or impaired dopamine receptor function may disrupt the normal regulation of movement, leading to the characteristic symptoms of RLS.
+The deficit in dopamine production or the decreased activity of the dopamine receptor may disturb the normal regulation of movement, which is what gives rise the symptoms of RLS.

 Genetic Factors